ooni/ooni.org/CODE_OF_CONDUCT.md

   * Inappropriate physical contact.
 You should have someone’s consent before touching them.

-  * Unwelcome sexual attention: this includes sexualized comments or jokes, inappropriate touching, groping, and unwelcome sexual advances.
+  * Unwelcome sexual attention: This includes sexualized comments or jokes, inappropriate touching, groping, and unwelcome sexual advances.

   * Deliberate intimidation, stalking or following (online or in person).